Prince Otto of Windisch-Graetz: Involvement in sports

 Otto was an excellent horseman and a very good swimmer, gymnast and fencer.
 In 1911 he became Honorary President of the Austrian Sports Federation.
 In this capacity he was appointed to the International Olympic Committee (IOC) in 1911.
 He opened the Olympic Congress in Paris in 1914 as the highest-ranking noble member of the IOC.

 However, because of Austria's role in World War I, his IOC membership was suspended in 1919.
 When the IOC decided in the 1921 season to reinstate Windisch-Graetz's membership, he refused on the grounds that he no longer resided in Austria (see below).

 From 1918 until death

-After World War I (1914–1918) Otto became a Yugoslav citizen and lived on lands near Bled (in present-day Slovenia) which he had acquired from the King of Yugoslavia.
-He spent World War II with his sister Marie Eleonore, Countess von Paar (nobility)Paar, at her palace in Bohemia.
-After the war they relocated to Switzerland, where they lived in Lausanne.
+After World War I (1914–1918) Otto became a Yugoslav citizen and lived on the vast lands near Bled (in present-day Slovenia), which he had inherited from his family.
+The lands, including a castle which served as his summer residence (later named Suvobor castle by the King of Yugoslavia) were sold in 1922 to King Alexander I of Yugoslavia.

+He spent World War II with his sister, Countess Eleonore Marie Gabriele Georgine Amalie von Paar (1877-1977), at her palace in Bohemia.
+After the war they relocated to Switzerland, where they lived together in Lausanne.

-In 1952 Windisch-Graetz died in Lugano and is buried in the Lugano-Castagnola cemetery.
+Prince Otto of Windisch-Graetz died on 27 December 1952 in Lugano, aged 89.
+He is buried in the Lugano-Castagnola cemetery in Switzerland.